saidvandeklundert/saidvandeklundert.github.io/_posts/2020-1-7-python-strings-and-screen-scraping.md

 </pre>

 Using <a href="https://docs.python.org/3/library/stdtypes.html?highlight=join#str.join" target="_blank">join</a> on the newly created list, we turn it into a new string.
-In fact, instead of referencing the new list, we can just feed the list comprehension to <b>join</b>:
+And instead of referencing the new list, we can just feed the list comprehension to <b>join</b>:

 ```python
 new_string = '\n'.join([ line.lower().strip() for line in s.splitlines() if line ] )